miemiy/Devices-docs/surface-hub/install-manage-surface-hub-3-compute-cartridge.md

 ### Manual removal of upgraded Surface Hub devices from Teams Admin Center (Surface Hubs Legacy tab)

-After upgrading your Surface Hub 2S to the Microsoft Teams Rooms on Windows platform, you need to manually remove the device listing from the "Surface Hubs (Legacy)" section of Teams Admin Center.
+After upgrading your Surface Hub 2S with the Surface Hub 3 Compute Cartridge, you need to manually remove the device listing from the "Surface Hubs (Legacy)" section of Teams Admin Center.
 This will thereafter enable the device to show up properly under the "Teams Rooms on Windows" section and enable accurate device management.

 1. **Navigate to Teams Admin Center**:
    - Open your web browser and go to the [Teams Admin Center](https://admin.teams.microsoft.com).